deeheem/deeheem.github.io/source/_posts/2018/05/17/simulation-of-steering-a-self-driving-car-using-pid-controller-and-neural-network.md

 ## Abstract

 Over the last few years, self-driving vehicles have expanded dramatically.
 They look promising in decreasing traffic accidents and congestion on roads.
 In order for this approach to work, simulations tend to be a cheaper, more efficient, and a safer way than live testing.
-In this paper, we present a simulator that tests the self-driving car's CNN model in a virtual environment.
-To avoid the hassle of collecting huge amount of training and testing data for preliminary testing, we also propose a method to collect data (images, steering value and throttle value) using PID controllers in the virtual environment itself.
+In this paper, we present a simulator that tests the self-driving car's <acronym title="Convolution Neural Network">CNN</acronym> model in a virtual environment.
+To avoid the hassle of collecting huge amount of training and testing data for preliminary testing, we also propose a method to collect data (images, steering value and throttle value) using <acronym title="Proportional, Integral, Derivative">PID</acronym> controllers in the virtual environment itself.

 ![](image.jpeg)